neillturner/kitchen-ansible/README.md

 ## Test Kitchen Exec Driver

-By using the test-kitchen exec driver ansible to be driven from your workstation, (This provides similar functionality to to the kitchen-ansiblepush driver).
+By using the test-kitchen exec driver ansible to be driven from your workstation, (This provides similar functionality to to the [https://github.com/ahelal/kitchen-ansiblepush](kitchen-ansiblepush driver)).
 This allows remote servers, as specified in the ansible inventory, to be built with ansible automatically installed and run from your workstation.

 See example [https://github.com/neillturner/ansible_exec_repo](https://github.com/neillturner/ansible_exec_repo)